Welcome to today's edition of the Rush 24-7 podcast.

 We've been able to deliver the most progressive legislative agenda, one that helps working families, not just in one generation, maybe two, maybe three, said Imam Obama.

-Which is to say, uh, ladies and gentlemen, Obama's bragging about advancing the most socialist agenda that we have had since FDR, and look where that got us.
+Which is to say, ladies and gentlemen, Obama's bragging about advancing the most socialist agenda that we have had since FDR, and look where that got us.

-So once again, whatever he does, he's in the minority.
+So, once again, whatever he does, he's in the minority.

 He's on the opposite side of every issue of the American people.

-The committee raised a million bucks.
+Committee raised a million bucks.

 Obama hitting the campaign trail hard this week before he goes on vacation.

-Many of the afternoons at cocktail hour, bragging about his administration's accomplishments, accusing Republicans of trying to return to the policies of George W. Bush.
+Many of the afternoons at Cocktail Hour, bragging about his administration's accomplishments, accusing Republicans of trying to return to the policies of George W. Bush.

 Oh, what we wouldn't give to go back a year and a half.

-Before the stimulus bill, before all that rot gut bailout stuff.
+Just turn back the hands of time before the stimulus bill, before all that rotgut bailout stuff.

 What a scam.

-We were all hoodwinked, well, not hoodwinked.
+We were all hoodwinked.

 We were jobbed.

-Phony crisis, imminent destruction of the world economic system, unless we bailed out this and bailed out that.
+Phony crisis, imminent destruction of the world economic system unless we bailed out this and bailed out that.

 Obama said this exactly when you want to be president.